pharpend/louse/README.md

 * Add support for GitLab.com issues API
 * Add support for Launchpad issues API
 * Add support for Bugzilla issues API
-* Add support for Custom issue tracker API
-* Add support for Custom issue tracker API
+* Add support for Debbugs API

+### 1.0

+Proper bash completion. optparse-applicative claims to have it, but it doesn't.
+It lies!

+### 2.0

+A plugin system.

 ## Schemata